outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - generate a structure of relevant solution automation workflows to execute

         - tree of solution automation workflows

-          - find composing functions of set of functions with prediction accuracy range within x
+          - 'find composing functions of set of functions with prediction accuracy range within x'
-          - find definitions & apply (finding matching structures), then integrate
+          - 'find definitions & apply (finding matching structures), then integrate'
-          - break into sub-problems & integrate sub-solutions
+          - 'break into sub-problems & integrate sub-solutions'

     - apply solution automation workflow 'break into sub-problems & integrate sub-solutions'